How do we keep our market booth display zero waste?

 Metal Basket from Second Use Building Materials

-On my quest for a sustainable display, I stopped into Second Use Building Materials in Tacoma three years ago and fell in love with these metal baskets.
-I had to restrain myself to only get one, but I’m sooo glad I found it.
+On my quest for a sustainable display back in 2019, I stopped into Second Use Building Materials in Tacoma and fell in love with these solid metal baskets.
+I had to restrain myself to only get one, but I’m sooo glad I found it!
 I love the way our wool dryer balls look displayed in this basket.

-Plus, they were salvaged locally!
-And now they’re getting another life with A Drop in the Ocean.
+Plus, it was salvaged locally!
+And now it's getting another life with A Drop in the Ocean.

 Storage Bins, Extension Cords, and Curtain Lights

-I don’t have photos for these, but I think it’s also pretty cool that even some of the storage bins I use to carry our bulk refill jugs and a bunch of our smaller products are also from Goodwill.
+So I don’t have photos for these, but I think it’s also pretty darn cool that even the storage bins I use to carry our bulk refill jugs and a bunch of our smaller products are also from Goodwill.

-NGL, at one point I was planning to buy new for these things, but decided to stop into my local Goodwill first and see what they had.
+Honestly, at one point I was planning to buy these things new, but decided on a whim to stop into my local Goodwill first to see what they had.

 And what they had was perfect.